JorgeDeLosSantos/moro/README.md

 # moro

-A Python library for kinematic and dynamic modeling of robots.
+A Python library for kinematic and dynamic (symbolic) modeling of robots.

 # Installation